EU Digital Services Act

 What is EU Digital Services Act?

-EU Digital Services Act is a compliance framework from European Union with 7 domains and 30 controls.
-Regulation (EU) 2022/2065 on a Single Market For Digital Services.
-Establishes harmonised rules for intermediary services in the EU covering content moderation, transparency, online advertising, and user protections.
-Applies to all intermediary services with graduated obligations based on size and risk.
+EU Digital Services Act is a compliance framework from European Union with 29 domains and 56 controls.
+Regulation (EU) 2022/2065, the Digital Services Act (DSA), establishes harmonised rules for intermediary services in the European Union, covering content moderation, transparency, online advertising, and user protections.
+It applies to all intermediary services with graduated obligations based on size and role, imposing stricter requirements on very large online platforms (VLOPs) and very large online search engines (VLOSEs) that pose systemic risks.
 It is used by organisations to establish and maintain compliance with industry standards and regulatory requirements.

 How many controls does EU Digital Services Act have?